Maui Nui Canoe Race Rules

 9. All participants who are not a member of an HCRA club or an out-of-state or out of country canoe racing association will be charged an insurance assessment at the time of registration.
 Out of state and international clubs who belong to associations other than the Hawaiian Canoe Racing Association (i.e. CORA, SCORA), must provide a Certificate of Insurance for Commercial General Liability/Participants Liability with minimum limits of $1,000,000 for the race.
-The Certificate must name the following as additional insured’s: Hawaiian Canoe Racing Association, Maui County Hawaiian Canoe Association, and Kahana Canoe Club and include coverage for October 19-24, 2011.
+The Certificate must name the following as additional insured’s: Hawaiian Canoe Racing Association, Maui County Hawaiian Canoe Association, and Kahana Canoe Club and include event coverage on specified race dates.

 III.
 CANOE HULL, RIGGING AND EQUIPMENT

 (The Maui Nui Race Committee shall have the final decision of approving or disapproving any entry, canoe or equipment)

 A. All HCRA approved canoes (including rigging, ‘iako, ama, hull shape – above waterline, at waterline and below waterline) must meet current MCHCA Hawaiian design canoe specifications.